aojarv/reaktor-pre-assignment/README.md

 ### React
 Everything started from npx create-react-app
 ### Python
-I used Python to turn the status file into JSON
+I used Python to turn the status file into JSON.
+Also sorted the list and created a file for reverse dependencies by using Python
 ### Google Firebase
 The app runs in Google Firebase